-- -- "semester" means one of the two approximately 19.5 week periods which together constitute the academic year. - -- "supervisor" means an individual identified by the President or designee as having immediate administrative authority over bargaining unit employees. - -- "UFF" means United Faculty of Florida. - -- "UFF Chapter" means the FIU Chapter of UFF. - -- "University", "university" or "FIU" means Florida International University, acting through the President and staff. - -- "year" means a period of twelve (12) consecutive months.
+- "Supervisor" means an individual identified by the President or designee as having immediate administrative authority over bargaining unit employees. - "UFF" means United Faculty of Florida. - "UFF Chapter" means the FIU Chapter of UFF. - "University", "university" or -FIU|| means Florida International University, acting through the President and staff. - "Year" means a period of twelve (12) consecutive months.